pashvin/sample/Game/README.md

 Introduction:
 =============

-I am a primary Angular developer so I developed this game in Angular but also wanted to challenge my self to later replicated in React.
+I am a primary Angular developer so I developed this game in Angular but also wanted to challenge my self so later replicated in React.
 Please first see Angular project and then check React one.

 Environment: